P0ulpy/cmake-vcpkg-template/README.md

 Congratulations you have successfully installed SFML in your project !
 You can now add any other dependencies you want.

+**To go deaper into cmake integration using vcpkg you can start by the** [microsoft documentation for cmake integration using libraries](https://learn.microsoft.com/vcpkg/users/buildsystems/cmake-integration#using-libraries)

 ## Misc.